DStarRaj/Raytracing-with-Python/README.md

 # Raytracing-with-Python

-This project was created while studing about [_Ray Tracing in One Weekend_](https://raytracing.github.io/books/RayTracingInOneWeekend.html), where I was intereset to implement the whole idea in Python and see how it looks.
+This project was created while studing about [_Ray Tracing in One Weekend_](https://raytracing.github.io/books/RayTracingInOneWeekend.html), where I was interested to implement the whole idea in Python and see how it looks.

 Due to CPU limitations the output is noisy, and the multiprocess isn't implemented yet.